tenet-ac-za/safire.ac.za-website/content/technical/saml2/sirtfi/_index.md

 A suitably redacted copy of this statement will be published as part of your entity's listing (see below for examples).

-### Annual review
+#### Annual review

 We undertake an annual review of Sirtfi-compliant entities, to ensure that the security contact details in metadata are still accurate, and to reaffirm the entity's Sirtfi compliance.
+Entities that fail this review may have their assertion of compliance removed.

 ### Sirtfi-compliant entities